ntmhod/vue-php-crud/README.md

         adding event => title , time , description
         delete event

-i use ajax request to get post and delete task php is for api
+i use ajax request with vue.js to get post and delete task php is for api